 The following is a guide describing how to transport goods for sale in EVE Online, in a profitable way.
 This content is derived from a syllabus for a class that I teach at EVE University.
-I wrote the original syllabus in 2010, and it has been improved considerably since then, thanks to revisions by numerous others - especially by my fellow teachers at E-UNI.
+I wrote the original syllabus in 2010, and it has been improved considerably since then, thanks to revisions by numerous others - especially by my fellow teachers and professors at E-UNI.
 My heartfelt thanks to them.
 You can also find audio recordings of classes that I delivered using this guide here.

 Transporting goods from one location to another is one of the things that makes the economy of EVE Online work.
 Players can train characters to perform this important task - those characters who are dedicated to this function are typically called "haulers".